bmaso/osm-games/content/bowling/index.md

 ## A Throw

 There are two normal throws within each frame.
 In the case of a strike the second throw will be unused.
 Otherwise both throws are used.
 Prior to a throw taking place, we can call the throw "incomplete", meaning it has yet to happen.
-I define several convenience constants for foul, unused, strike, and incomplete throws.
+I define several convenience constants for foul, unused, and incomplete throws.

 ### BitVectors to represent pins combinations